 - Outline key roles and documents.
 Plan to share the identity of your executor or trustee as well as the location of important documents, such as power of attorney, living will, and healthcare power of attorney.

 For guidance in designing a family meeting about your estate plan, talk to your advisor and estate attorney.
-Also, if having a face-to-face discussion is difficult, consider writing a letter that can be left with your estate planning documents to clarify your wishes to all beneficiaries as well as executor and trustee.
+Also, if having a face-to-face discussion is difficult, consider writing a letter that can be left with your estate planning documents to clarify your wishes to all beneficiaries as well as the appointed executor and trustee.

 How assets pass to your heirs